 When NTP is not possible, due to branch angles or other issues, we follow Dr. Neely’s research that shows that cutting slightly into the branch collar does not violate the protection zone as much as leaving a stub (piece of branch sticking out of the branch collar) or cutting flush to the trunk or limb of the tree.
 Both stub cuts and flush cuts will cause significant decay by removing or bypassing the protection zone created by the branch collar.
 This form of pruning is called “Conventional Pruning”.

 At times there may be situations where no branch collar exists.
 This is a common occurrence on linden and maple trees that exhibit co-dominance.
-Co-dominance is where two limbs are competing with each other for dominance and are not creating good structure.
-In these situations our arborists will remove up to 1/3 of one of the co-dominant limbs, back to a secondary limb.
-This reduction will allow the nonpruned limb to become dominate and the pruned limb to become less important or subordinate.
+Co-dominance is where two limbs are competing with each other for dominance and are not creating a good structure.
+In these situations, our arborists will remove up to 1/3 of one of the co-dominant limbs, back to a secondary limb.
+This reduction will allow the non pruned limb to become dominant and the pruned limb to become less important or subordinate.
 Over a period of three years, the subordinate limb will create a branch collar to the dominant limb at which time it can be removed without removing or bypassing the protection zone of the tree.
-This form of pruning has been thoroughly research by Dr. Ed Gilman from the University of Florida and is referred to as “Subordination Pruning”.
+This form of pruning has been thoroughly researched by Dr. Ed Gilman from the University of Florida and is referred to as “Subordination Pruning”.

 It is always best to have professionals prune your trees that have the knowledge and expertise to reduce wound risk and promote overall tree health*.
 If however, you decide to prune your own trees, please follow the diagram listed below to reduce the potential for infection of primary wood tissue**.